apache/datafusion/docs/source/library-user-guide/custom-table-providers.md

 #### Execution Plan

 The `ExecutionPlan` trait at its core is a way to get a stream of batches.
 The aptly-named `execute` method returns a `Result<SendableRecordBatchStream>`, which should be a stream of `RecordBatch`es that can be sent across threads, and has a schema that matches the data to be contained in those batches.

+There are many different types of `SendableRecordBatchStream` implemented in DataFusion -- you can use a pre existing one, such as `MemoryStream` (if your `RecordBatch`es are all in memory) or implement your own custom logic, depending on your usecase.

 Looking at the [example in this repo][ex], the execute method: